ui5-community/generator-ui5-flp-plugin/generators/app/templates/readme.md

-# UI5 Application <%= namespace %>
+# UI5 FLP Plugin <%= namespace %>

 Insert the purpose of this project and some interesting info here...

 ## Description

-This app demonstrates a setup for developing UI5 applications.
+This app demonstrates a setup for developing FLP Plugin.

 ## Requirements